ai/about-postcss/speech.md

 PostCSS can do variables, nested and mixins better that preprocessors.
 So why you need this big and slow tools?

 Because IT is all about simplicity.
-And one tool is a simplier than two.
+And one tool is a simpler than two.

 ---

 That’s all.
 You can find project and github-com-slash-postcss-slash-postcss.
-Here is keynotes with all links.
+Here are keynotes with all links.
-Here is PostCSS Twitter and our company sites.
+Here are PostCSS Twitter and our company sites.

 Now it is time for your questions.
 For every question you will receive small Russian candy.
 Like this.